nah-yah/Aircraft_Risk_Analysis_Phase_1_Project/README.md

 The primary stakeholder is the head of the new aviation division, who will be responsible for aircraft acquisition and operations.
 This individual needs data-driven insights to make informed decisions that prioritize safety and cost-efficiency, but also long-term operational reliability.

 ## Key business questions
-1. Which aircraft manufacturers or models have the highest historical accident rates or major damages?
+1. Which types of aircraft and manufacturers should we prioritize to minimize risk?
-2. Which aircraft types (factory-built vs. amateur-built) are associated with lower risk profiles?
+2. Are there specific aircraft models or manufacturers we should avoid due to safety concerns?
-3. Which aircraft type/category should be prioritized for purchase based on safety metrics such as fatality rate?
+3. Should we consider engine type as a key factor when selecting aircraft models for purchase?

 # Data understanding and analysis
 ## Source of data